ahmedhassanismail/ansible-inventory-management/yml/prod/weblogic/JENKINS_PIPELINES_README.md

 3. Verify all parameters are correctly set
 4. Ensure target hosts are accessible from Jenkins agent
 5. Test with `DRY_RUN=true` first to preview changes
+6. For host-by-host execution, check for user confirmation prompts

 ---

 **Remember**: Always test with `DRY_RUN=true` first to preview changes before executing in production! 🚀

+**Host-by-Host Execution**: Use this mode for controlled, sequential execution with user oversight! 🚦